Projecting Power Zine

 Projecting Power: Photography as Activism invited 16-21 year olds to use the medium of photography to analyse systems of power and explore activism from different angles, from the personal to the political, from the documentary photography of Gordon Parks to the self portraits of Zanele Muholi.

-The project, enabled by funding from Art Fund and Arts Council England, was made up of a series of online workshops examining how the photograph can be used to document history, tell a story, convey a message, or disrupt the narrative.
+The project, enabled by funding from Art Fund, Brighton & Hove City Council and Arts Council England, was made up of a series of online workshops examining how the photograph can be used to document history, tell a story, convey a message, or disrupt the narrative.

 Photo Fringe Assistant Producer, Natalie Mitchell, who led the project says